 - March 10: Final Applications due (by invitation only) at 12 noon

 - April 1: Organization notified and agreements mailed

 Assessment - Rolling

-The Community Foundation will accept Assessment applications on a rolling basis until end of day Friday, May 30th.
+The Community Foundation will accept Assessment applications on a rolling basis until noon on Friday, October 9.
 Organizations interested in applying for the rolling deadline should submit the Letter of Intent and Final Application forms and supporting materials at the same time.

-Assessment: An online orientation for nonprofits interested in applying for Grants to Green Assessment awards was held on March 27.
-To view a recording of this webinar, please click here.
+Assessment: An online orientation for nonprofits interested in applying for Grants to Green Assessment awards was held on June 24.
+To view the presentation, please click here.

 Applying for a Grant